CristianBuca/The-Aunans/README.md

 1. As a new user, I want to know more about the Aunans and their history.
 2. As a new user, I want to know what the community's focus is.
-3. As a new user, I want to see the communities progress and statistics.
+3. As a new user, I want to see the community's progress and statistics.
-4. As a new user, I want to get familiar with the communities members.
+4. As a new user, I want to get familiar with the community's members.
 5. As a new user, I want to see when certain activities take place.
 6. As a new user, I want to see what the recruitment process is.
 7. As a new user, I want to access their social media platforms.